National Public Safety Telecommunications Council

-Role in NPSTC: Governing Board Vice Chair representing International Municipal Signal Association (IMSA)
+Role in NPSTC: Governing Board Vice Chair representing the Forestry Conservation Communications Association (FCCA).

-Job History: Douglas M. Aiken brings 34 years of experience as both an advocate for public safety telecommunications issues and as an administrator in public safety telecommunications.
-He began his fire service career as a member of the Manchester (New Hampshire) Fire Department.
-He then became Chief of Lakes Region Mutual Fire Aid (LRMFA) a 36-community Fire, EMS, and HazMat agency in central New Hampshire where he continues to serve as a deputy chief on a part time basis.
-In addition, Chief Aiken serves as the chairman of the New Hampshire Enhanced 9-1-1 Commission.
+Job History: Douglas M. Aiken brings over 44 years of experience as both an advocate for public safety telecommunications issues and as an administrator in public safety telecommunications.
+He began his fire service career as a member of the Manchester (New Hampshire) Fire Department serving for 21 years.
+He then became Chief of Lakes Region Mutual Fire Aid (LRMFA), a 36-community Fire, EMS, and HazMat agency in central New Hampshire.
+Chief Aiken served as the chairman of the New Hampshire Enhanced 9-1-1 Commission for over twenty-six years.
 He retired from the New Hampshire Air National Guard in 2007 at the rank of colonel after a 40-year military career.

 Telecommunications Background: Chief Aiken began his public safety career as the Superintendent of Fire Alarm for the Manchester Fire Department in 1976.
 He became Chief of the Communications Division in 1988 and Chief of LRMFA in 1997 serving until 2011.
-He is now the Deputy Executive Director of the International Municipal Signal Association (IMSA).
+He is now the Executive Director of the IMSA Educational Foundation.
 He has published numerous articles and is the author of the original IMSA Public Safety Dispatcher Certification program.

-Chief Aiken is a former chairman of the board and current chair of the communications committee of IMSA, current president of the Land Mobile Communications Council (LMCC), past chair of the International Association of Fire Chief's (IAFC) Communications Committee, Co-chair – Interoperability Working Group – FCC Emergency Response Interoperability Center Public Safety Advisory Committee, member of the SAFECOM Executive Committee, a member of the National Advisory Committee of the Congressional Fire Service Institute, and a Fellow of the Radio Club of America.
+Chief Aiken is a member of the SAFECOM executive committee, is a member of the Public Safety Advisory Committee (PSAC) for the First Responder Network Authority (FirstNet), is a former chairman of the board of IMSA, past president of the Land Mobile Communications Council (LMCC), past chair of the International Association of Fire Chief's (IAFC) Communications Committee, served as co-chair – Interoperability Working Group – FCC Emergency Response Interoperability Center Public Safety Advisory Committee, as chair of the National Advisory Committee of the Congressional Fire Service Institute, and is a Fellow of the Radio Club of America.